-- Leave the area immediately and move approximately 1/2 mile away (8 to 10 blocks). - Keep others away from the affected area. - STAY UPSTREAM, UPHILL, and UPWIND OF THE ACCIDENT. - Do not walk into or touch any spilled liquids, airborne mists, or condensed solid chemical deposits. - Turn off all ignition and heat sources. - Try not to inhale gases, fumes, or smoke. - Cover mouth with a cloth while leaving the area.
+- Leave the area immediately and move approximately 1/2 mile away (8 to 10 blocks). - Keep others away from the affected area. - STAY UPSTREAM, UPHILL, and UPWIND OF THE ACCIDENT. - Do not walk into or touch any spilled liquids, airborne mists, or condensed solid chemical deposits. - Turn off all ignition and heat sources. - Try not to inhale gases, fumes, or smoke.
+Cover mouth with a cloth.